Our API responses use standard HTTP status codes: 2xx

 Server errors result from a problem with Persona's servers.
 They return an HTTP response with a 5xx

 If the request was able to reach the idempotency layer, the server will cache the result of requests.
-This means that retried attempts with the same idempotency key will produce the same result.
-However, unlike for client errors, this is not guaranteed due to the server potentially being fully unavailable and the request not being successfully processed by the idempotency layer.
+This means that retried attempts with the same idempotency key will produce the same 5xx

 Error codes

-When an error is encountered, the response body contains a list of errors with title and details.
+of the response.
+Additionally, the response body contains a list of errors with title

 {